Skip to content

 • Layer 3: Mark metal parts

-Requirements: - Each layer targets different areas of the bed - Different speed/power/focus for each material
+• Each layer targets different areas of the bed

-4. Color Layer Mapping
+4. SVG Layer Import

 Creating and Managing Layers